rodnaph/cail/README.md

 ; etc...
 ```

+The message body will prefer HTML content types.

+## IMAP

 When given a message to parse it will still require the connection
 to its associated folder to fetch its data from.
-The message body
-will prefer HTML content types.

-### Message IDs
+Also be aware that

-Be aware that the _:id_ attached to each message is dependent on its
+the _:id_ attached to each message is dependent on its folder, and
-folder, and can change depending on if messages get deleted or moved.
+can change depending on if messages get deleted or moved.

 ## Attachments